Arksine/moonraker/docs/configuration.md

 body: "Your printer status has changed to {event_name}"
 #   The body of the notification.
 This option accepts Jinja2 templates.
 #   You can use {event_name} to print the current event trigger name.
 And {event_args} for
 #   the arguments that came with it.
+When using the notify functionality in a macro context, you can
+#   use {event_message} to print out your message.
 title:
 #   The optional title of the notification.
 Just as the body, this option accepts Jinja2 templates.
 attach: